 Giving the Earth’s Species a Fighting Chance

 As another Earth Day approaches, the world faces a climate and biodiversity crisis.
-Scientists predict that between one third and one half of all species could be extinct by the end of this century.
+Scientists predict that nearly 40% of all species could be extinct by the end of this century.
 Their disappearance, which could upend ecosystems and destabilize human civilization, puts us all in danger.

 The situation is dire.
 But many of the threats to imperiled species — from mining to logging to fossil fuel development — take place on public lands and waters.
 In the U.S., we have powerful legal tools to ensure that these public places, which belong to all of us, remain intact and hospitable to life, not polluted and destroyed by extractive industries.